hashicorp/nomad-pack/fixtures/variable_test/variable_test/README.md

 # Variable Test Pack

-This pack can be used to test variable passing into nomad-pack.git
+This pack can be used to test variable passing into nomad-pack.

 ## Inputs